Corbeyran de Cardaillac-Sarlabous: In Scotland

 Sarlabous and his soldiers were attacked again on 30 January.
 Sarlabous was once again Captain of Dunbar, but joined in the defence of Leith.
 His soldiers included an English exile, Hector Wentworth.
 Mary of Guise sent him money for two weeks' wages for workmen at Dunar Castle in April 1560.
 A Captain "Charlebois the younger" was killed at the siege of Leith in April.
 On 8 May, Corbeyran got a messenger from the Lords of the Congregation to carry a message in code from Leith back to a lady-in-waiting of Mary of Guise.
 At Dunbar on 5 June, he welcomed back Captain Vigneau, who had brought letters from France.

 As part of the peace settlement of the Treaty of Edinburgh, Sarlabous was appointed to remain at Dunbar with a reduced garrison of 60 men, while new additions to the fortifications there were to be dismantled or slighted.
 The townspeople of Dunbar reported to the Scottish council that Sarlabous hindered the work and had refurbished a cave used for storage within the area scheduled for demolition.
 Sarlabous was also seen at night on 17 August 1560 with four companions close to Berwick upon Tweed, a fortress town on the border held by the English.
 The commander Francis Leek heard that he had obtained a plan of the town.

 Sarlebous offered a refuge to the fugitive Lord Semple within the castle, who had declared himself a servant of France and as such not a rebel to Scotland.
 Meanwhile, Castle Semple was besieged by the Earl of Arran.
-Sarlabous told the Scottish Captain Forbes, who came for Semple, that he doubted Elizabeth I of England would marry Arran.
+Sarlabous told the Scottish Captain Forbes, who came for Semple, that he doubted Elizabeth I would marry Arran.
 The Scottish Reformation Parliament had supported this marriage plan.
 He thought she would marry the King of Sweden, and Arran would be allowed to marry Lady Catherine, daughter of the Duchess of Suffolk.
 Sarlabous laid a bet with Forbes of a horse worth 100 crowns that this rumour was true.
 The diplomat Thomas Randolph thought the story most unlikely, but he decided not to repeat it in Scotland and got Forbes to promise to hold his tongue.

 Mary, Queen of Scots, made Robert Anstruther captain of Dunbar in July 1561.
-When she arrived in Scotland, she found Sarlabous out of pocket for the expenses of the garrison, and she wrote to Charles IX of France asking for him to be paid.
+When she arrived in Scotland, she found the "sieur de Sarlaboz" out of pocket for the expenses of the garrison, and on 11 September 1561 she wrote to Charles IX of France asking for him to be paid.
 Some of the money was still outstanding in 1567.
 He returned to France at the end of September 1561.